natu-tech/docs/docs/roadmap/biome.md

 ![Biome era](/img/biome.png)

-The main milestone of this era is the to achieve 1,000,000 of conservation units in the conservation network.
-So the team will focus on scaling the ecosystem by improving the SDK, adding new features, and promoting the adoption.
+The main milestone of the Biome era is to have **100,000 conservation units in the conservation network**.
+So the team will focus on scaling the ecosystem by launching the natuverse in the NEAR mainnet, developing a SDK, adding new features, and promoting the adoption.

 ## Biome work scope